-Due to the continuation of negative industry conditions through fiscal 2003, as well as the adverse legislation in Texas, we initiated plans during fiscal 2003 to dispose of or close certain of our retail sales centers.
-As a result, we recorded impairment charges of \$2.7 million to write down retail-related property, plant and equipment to its fair value during fiscal 2003 and a charge of \$2.2 million to record retail inventories at their market value.
-As of March 31, 2005, we have a total of 11 Company-owned retail outlets, located primarily in Texas and Arizona.
-We disposed of 7 of our Company-owned sales retail outlets in fiscal 2005, and we expect to dispose of or close more than half of our remaining outlets during the next 12 months.
-We expect that the costs of closing these outlets, including leasehold termination and severance costs, will be less than \$250,000 in fiscal 2006.
-The disposition or closure of these retail outlets will reduce future operating losses from our retail operations and will provide cash through the liquidation of their inventory that can be redeployed to more profitable operations.
+Due to the continuation of negative industry conditions, as well as the adverse legislation in Texas, we initiated plans during fiscal 2003 to dispose of or close certain of our retail sales centers.
+As of March 31, 2006, we have a total of 8 Company-owned retail outlets, located primarily in Texas and Arizona.
+We closed 3 of our Company-owned sales outlets in fiscal 2006, and we expect to close less than half of our remaining outlets during the next 12 months.
+We expect that the costs of closing these outlets, including leasehold termination and severance costs, will be less than \$100,000 in fiscal 2007.
+The closure of these retail outlets will provide cash through the liquidation of their inventory that can be redeployed to more profitable operations.
 We do not anticipate that the closure of these retail outlets will materially affect the operations of our manufacturing segment as the outlets to be closed do not sell products manufactured by our manufacturing facilities.

-Although we believe the closures, sales and distribution to Centex described above should improve our prospects of generating operating earnings and positive cash flow, we will continue to evaluate industry conditions and operating performance to determine if adjustments to our strategic direction are warranted.
+Although we believe the closures described above should improve our prospects of generating operating earnings and positive cash flow, we will continue to evaluate industry conditions and operating performance to determine if adjustments to our strategic direction are warranted.
 The availability of consumer financing for the retail purchase of manufactured homes and floor plan financing for the wholesale purchase of manufactured homes continues to be constrained.
 In addition, the large number of repossessed homes that are being offered for sale continues to have an adverse impact on demand for new manufactured homes.
 Although it is difficult to predict future industry conditions, these factors tend to indicate that a sustained recovery in the manufactured housing industry is unlikely to occur in the near term.